 There is one accommodation in Tamallancos, the Hotel Via Stellae, just a few more meters beyond the bar and right along the N-525, if you wanted to call it a day here.
-At the bar, you are at approximately 12.5 kilometers into the day on the Camino Sanabrés from Ourense to Cea, a bit more that halfway.
+At the bar, you are approximately 12.5 kilometers into the day on the Camino Sanabrés from Ourense to Cea, a bit more than halfway.

 After our break, we returned to the Camiño do Campo da Festa, and to the square with an horreo and this sign, below, showing the way.
 If you had missed the first sign for the bar, I doubt you would have missed this second one in the square.